Updated: May 11

 CBT is a talking therapy, which looks at current problems, rather than past traumas.
 It focuses on our ability to change, through altering how we think, feel and behave to certain situations.

-Conventionally used to help manage depression and anxiety disorders, Cognitive Behavioural Hypnotherapy can also assist in overcoming unwanted habits, such as smoking or teeth grinding, and dealing with emotional issues, such as low self-esteem and self-doubt.
+Conventionally used to help manage depression and anxiety disorders, Cognitive Behavioural Hypnotherapy or Hypno-CBT® can also assist in many issues from overcoming unwanted habits such as smoking or teeth grinding, to dealing with emotional issues, such as low self-esteem and self-doubt.
 It can be very useful for neurodivergent or highly sensitive people, as they may be prone to anxiety, excessive rumination (self-talk), issues of self-worth and social communicative issues.
 Cognitive Behavioural Hypnotherapy is a useful tool to help address these issues, and develop new, healthy behaviours.

 Cognitive-Behavioural Hypnotherapy - four main features: